-So, for those of you who feel stuck in the “dating rut” here are some ideas to get you thinking.
+So, for those of you who feel stuck in the “dating rut” here are some date ideas for couples:

 - Do a restaurant tour – Pick an area with a bunch of restaurants.
 Start with cocktails and appetizers at a restaurant with a bar or lounge, head somewhere different for the main course and finish up someplace else with fabulous desserts.